Asit Mazumdar

-Asit Mazumdar is an Indian politician.
+Asit Mazumdar is an Indian politician.He is Currently Serving President of Sreerampore Hooghly Organisational District Trinamool Congress.
 He was elected as MLA of Chunchura Vidhan Sabha Constituency in West Bengal Legislative Assembly in 2011, 2016 and 2021.
 He is a Trinamool Congress politician.
-He is currently serving Vice Chairman of South Bengal State Transport Corporation and Vice President of Hooghly District Trinamool Congress.
+He was served Vice Chairman of South Bengal State Transport Corporation and Vice President of Hooghly District Trinamool Congress.